baekur-online/judy-fong-online/stories/malabar.md

 luxury stores often have a waiting area to enter. but theyre on the same street as the arc de trioumphe

 Bateaux Mouches was €20 a person for an hour long ride up and down the Seine. we took the first boat ride at 10:00.
 There were plenty of seats for everyone.
-The boat was less than half full. it provides an amazing view of the Eiffel Tower.
+The boat was less than half full.
+The boat trip provides a scenic view of over ten tourist attractions.
+The notable ones are The Eiffel Tower and Cathédrale Notre-Dame.
+The trip provides an amazing view of the Eiffel Tower.
+They have a loudspeaker announcing the sites as they appear in multiple languages, some of which were English, French, Spanish and Mandarin.
+But its not possible to hear the announcements when seated in the bottom interior seats.

 bookstores had le petit prince but not often le petit nicolas.